Is Surfshark Safe? The 2026 Forensic Security Audit

 My take on this

 The Netherlands is a plus, but not the whole story.
 What lifts Surfshark above the average VPN pack is not jurisdiction on its own.
-It is the combination of location, audits, better documentation, and a more mature security design.
+It is the combination of location, audits, better documentation, transparency updates, and a more mature security design.

 What Still Holds Surfshark Back